f-messina/MangaVerse/README.md

     - User Interface:

-      - Responsiveness (?): The user interface should be responsive, providing a consistent and seamless experience across various devices and screen sizes.
+      - Responsiveness: The user interface should be responsive, providing a consistent and seamless experience across various devices and screen sizes.
       - Intuitiveness: The interface should be user-friendly, with clear navigation and easily understandable features.